JonZavialov/convert/README.md

 ## 👨‍💻 Developlment

-This project is a currently in progress by Jonathan.
+This project is currently in progress by Jonathan.
 Name is TBD